Governance of Emerging Technologies and Science

 • An Objection to the Emerging Norm of Surrendering to Drones

-• Social Justice Through the Lends of Humanoid Robots
+• Social Justice Through the Lens of Humanoid Robots

 • Judgement Call: A Comparative Study of Systematic Technology Assessments

-• Evaluating Ethical Performance of Autonomous Weapon Systems
+• Evaluating Ethical Performance of Autonomous Weapon System

 1.4 – Sustainability and Technology